Newborn Digestion: The FAQ on Breast Milk Stool - Judes Family Skip to content

 Since breast milk stool is water-soluble, it can simply be washed out of the diaper in the washing machine.
 Poo Paper is not necessary for this type of stool.
 If there happen to be any stains on the inner diaper, you can just hang it out in the sun.
 A few hours later, the discolorations will be gone.

-The Conclusion on the Bowel Movements of Newborns
+The Conclusion re: Bowel Movements of Newborns

 The contents of your baby's diaper are a good indicator of health and wellbeing.
 However, the child's digestion develops significantly in the first few months.
 What consistency is the right one?
 And is the color of the newborn's stool healthy?